 This bizarre animal is actually a monkey that derives its name from the great cats because of its impressive mane.
 It is comprised of abundance thick rings of beautiful golden hair surrounding its respectable and charismatic black face.
 The Golden Lion Tamarin can grow 6 to 10 inches long, while its tail can be even longer at 12 to 15 inches!
 Females often give birth to twins where the male fathers play a critical role in caring for the babies, carrying their offspring on their back in between feedings.
 They sleep in tree holes during the night and is active during day time, living in groups of 2 to 8 which constitutes their families, and make use of scent marks or songs for making their presence known on their territories.

-The world's largest and heaviest, most powerful snake, and may be the most famed as well, the Anaconda can grow as long as 30 feet and weigh up to 550 pounds!
-They grow constantly their entire lifetime in this case, eating about 40 pounds of prey every day as small meals, while larger meals that they swallow whole can satisfy them for a few weeks.
+The world's largest, heaviest, and most powerful snake may also be its most famed.
+The Anaconda can grow as long as 30 feet and weigh up to 550 pounds!
+They constantly grow throughout their entire lifetime, eating about 40 pounds of prey every day as small meals.
+Larger meals that they swallow whole can satisfy them for a few weeks.
 A female anaconda is typically larger and gives birth to live young which count 20 to 40 little anacondas that are each 2 feet long!

 Peanut Head Bug

-Also known as the lantern fly, flying snake, alligator bug, or snake cicada, among many other names, the peanut head bug is deemed a mysterious creation.
+Also known as the lantern fly, flying snake, alligator bug, snake cicada, among many other names, the peanut head bug is a mysterious creation.
 Weird as it looks, this insect has a head that closely resembles an unshelled peanut!
-It has an enlarged head with a bulbous protuberance popping on it, which even scientists are uncertain of what it does.
-They believe that it can possibly mimic a lizard's head to pave the way towards escaping predators.
+It has an enlarged head with a bulbous protuberance popping out of it.
+Scientists are uncertain of what its purpose is.
+They believe that it could possibly mimic a lizard's head to pave the way towards escaping predators.
 It's wings are unique in a way that the spots appear like an owl's eyes.
 Some myths say that it's bite can be deadly depending on the mood of these wings.
 Truth is, the peanut head bug would be apparently defenseless in itself and is simply a harmless plant-hopper.

 As its name implies, the skin of the glass frog is translucent though it is mostly lime green.
 You can actually see its abdomen, heart, liver, and various other organs if you care to look, as if you have been granted X-Ray vision!
-These queer creatures themselves couldn't care less about their young, leaving eggs atop the leaves of trees overhanging the river, such that the tadpoles freely flow from the trees and directly into the water upon hatching.
+Glass frog tadpoles freely flow from the trees and fall directly into the water upon hatching.

-This reptile is not really bizarre in terms of performing miracles, but is called Jesus Lizard for being able to run on water!
+The Jesus lizard was given its name thanks to its ability to run on water.
 Catholic explorers found it similar to the Gospel story of Jesus who walked on the waters of the Sea of Galilee.
 When fleeing from predators, it can literally run on the surface of water such as a pond or stream at a speed of 5 miles per hour, and for up to a distance of 20 meters.
 This common basilisk can do this incredible stunt with its toes that possess a special webbing, allowing it to stand upon its two hind feet.

-The kinkajou, a relative of he raccoon, have a furry golden skin and a tail designed to grip branches.
-More commonly known as bear-monkey, honey bear or lion monkey, the Kinkajou is rarely seen due to being a nocturnal creature which clings on the top of trees, sticking their 5-inch long tongues out for picking hanging ripe fruits.
-They love to drink the nectar of flowers and has a diet consisting of 90 percent fruits, but still, they are considered carnivores.
-They are sometimes kept as pets even when they can be dangerous to their owners for potentially carrying the roundworm parasite.
+The kinkajou, a relative of the raccoon, has a furry golden skin and a tail designed to grip branches.
+More commonly known as bear-monkey, honey bear or lion monkey, the Kinkajou is rarely seen because it is a nocturnal creature who clings on the top of trees.
+They use their 5-inch long tongues to pick ripe hanging fruits.
+They love to drink the nectar of flowers and have a diet consisting of 90 percent fruits.
+Even still, they are considered carnivores.
+They are sometimes kept as pets although they can carry the roundworm parasite.

-One of the most unusual animals on earth, the Sloth is known for being the slow animal.
-This mammal is lagging in everything, from its movement which entails sleeping for 10 hours a day and bulging only as necessary, to its metabolism which can take their bodies a month to digest food!
-Moreover, a sloth's main diet is mostly only leaves chewed by it's tongue that is around 10 to 12 inches long.
+One of the most unusual animals on earth, the Sloth, is known for being a very slow animal.
+This mammal is slow-paced in everything, from its movement which entails sleeping for 10 hours a day and moving only as necessary.
+It can take their bodies a month to digest food!
+Moreover, a sloth's main diet is mostly only leaves chewed by its tongue that is around 10 to 12 inches long.
 It's not surprising that two-thirds of their whole body is made up of the contents of their stomach!
-Their body temperature is really low at only 86 degrees Fahrenheit (merely 30 degrees Celsius).
+Their body temperature is low at only 86 degrees Fahrenheit (merely 30 degrees Celsius).